love915sss/js-nbed64-base64/README.en.md

 ## 07 nbed64BinaryEncrypt

-### nbed64BinaryEncrypt() Be used as Symmetrically encrypted binary, The data remains unchanged, The key remains unchanged, **Encryption results in Base64 format也不变**
+### nbed64BinaryEncrypt() Be used as Symmetrically encrypted binary, The data remains unchanged, The key remains unchanged, **The encryption result remains the same, changeless**

 Function Prototype: